mflagg/mflagg.github.io/about.md

 ---

 Flagg Visual Computing LLC is a software consulting firm specializing in computer vision and computer graphics.
-We provide expertise for hire on an hourly basis.
+We provide expertise for hire billed on an hourly or fixed bid basis.
 All IP is owned by the customer.
 Contract consulting projects are executed by Flagg and his longtime collaborators.
 Most client engagements involve multi-year retention of Flagg and his team.